-A huge effort has been undertaken to eradicate European carp from Lake Sorell.
-Estimates indicate that the population of carp is very low and no spawning occurred in spring 2019.
+A huge effort has been undertaken to eradicate European carp from and no spawning occurred in spring 2019.
 Anglers can help reduce the spread of pests in Tasmanian waterways.
 It is an offence to use fish or fish products for bait or to transfer fish between waters.
 Significant penalties apply.
 Carp remain a controlled fish - please report any sighting or capture as soon as possible to the Inland Fisheries Service on 0438 338 530.